Luxury Real Estate: Collaboration between Agency and Notary

 2.2 The notary's clerk: the agency's privileged contact

-• He is the first contact between the agency and the notary's office
+• first point of contact between the agency and the study;

 3. The synergy between agency, negotiators and notary office